Book: 2 Timothy

 And if there’s any hackers out there, we don’t use that password anymore.
 Okay?

 So, just we changed it.
-So, anyway, but God is watching. just to remind them that watch out what you’re doing in that computer cuz God is watching everything that you do.
-But you know, it’s interesting enough though, Paul was not thinking about his own execution, which was imminent, but wanted to remind Timothy that Jesus was going to evaluate his ministry.
+So, anyway, but God is watching.
+Just to remind them that watch out what you’re doing in that computer cuz God is watching everything that you do.
+But it’s interesting enough though, Paul was not thinking about his own execution, which was imminent, but wanted to remind Timothy that Jesus was going to evaluate his ministry.

 And then of course that was the full payment for the price for our sins.”
 Well said.
 And not to exclude God the Father who is the orchestrator of history, right?
 And also God the Holy Spirit who illuminates our minds as we read through the scriptures.
 They are also watching as we minister for Jesus Christ.
 It is truly an audience of one.